Some information about the Australian flag and copyright

 Once you have successfully registered your trade mark, it is your responsibility to protect it from infringement or removal.

+A trade mark is a personal property right which means it is your responsibility to take action to protect it.
 If someone uses your trade mark without your permission, they may be infringing your trade mark rights and you should seek legal advice as soon as possible.
+We cannot provide you with legal advice.
 We grant trade mark rights but do not police or enforce those rights.

 Infringement of trade marks on the internet

 When you trade over the internet, you are entering a global marketplace.
+There is no such thing as a 'world' trade mark.
 Registration of a trade mark in Australia does not give you any rights in relation to that trade mark overseas.
 If you offer goods or services for sale on the internet, you could be sued for infringement in a country where someone else owns the trade mark.

 Australia is a member of the World Intellectual Property Organization (WIPO) which establishes guidelines to protect trade mark owners who trade over the internet.